 *note attached to the table stated that the original table contained double the number of settlers exhibited above but these are sufficient for the present purpose.
 The Account was taken 1st and 2nd July, 1817.
-(So who was omitted?
+(All of those listed, ‘were satisfied’.
+So who was omitted?
 Who did not declare themselves satisfied?)

 Robert Gourlay assembled information on some of the Edinburgh settlers to back up his strong support for government sponsored settlement in Upper Canada to solve problems of poverty and unemployment in Britain.

-In regards to this information, Robert Gourlay says:
+In regard to this information, Robert Gourlay says:

 “While the settlers at Perth might readily and warmly expressed to me their satisfaction with the country, their farms, and the good intention of government towards them, their complaints of bad agency were almost unanimous, and, from some, bitter in the extreme; indeed the whole country round was loud in exclamations on this subject, and a little specimen of the prevailing spirit and feeling has appeared in one of the Kingston reports.
 In that report the word ‘puppies’ does not seem very polite; but, in fact, it has turned out not only justifiable, but singularly appropriate, for one of the persons alluded to has since proved himself to be a thieving dog, by embezzling the government stores to a great amount, and then flying the country.